Geospatial Data Integration

 See: nhdplusTools, TADA::fetchNHD(), TADA_GetATTAINS(), TADA_ViewATTAINS()

-TADA has included a way to explore this using TADA_GetATTAINS() fill_catchments function input.
+Some waterbodies have data available in the WQP or from other sources, but there are no existing Assessment Units in ATTAINS for them.
+If you are interested in analyzing WQP data available in areas that fall outside of the ATTAINS assessment unit areas (using all available data from the WQP), TADA has included a way to explore this using TADA_GetATTAINS() fill_catchments function input (leveraging USGS’s nhdplusTools and TADA geospatial functions).
 This is included for exploratory purposes only.
 In theory, states and tribal nations could use the high res catchments as new assessment unit polygons to assess additional areas where there is WQP data but no Assessment Unit yet in ATTAINS, but that process is outside of TADA.

 For WQP monitoring sites that DO NOT overlap an existing ATTAINS feature (neither ATTAINS NHDPlus high res catchment snap shot or state submitted points/lines/polys), there is nothing to use from ATTAINS because these are areas where there is WQP data but no ATTAINS Assessment Unit yet.